timo/json_fast/README.md

 #### pretty

 `Bool`.
 Defaults to `True`.
 Specifies whether the output should be "pretty", human-readable JSON.
+When set to false, will output json in a single line.

 #### spacing